alexmaco/rust-workshop/APPS_1.md

 1. We have file with a single word per line.
 Read the file.
 1. Use a `HashMap` to count the number of times each word appears.
-1. Print the words and their appearance in 2 columns: first the number of occurences, then the word itself
+1. Print the words and their appearance in 2 columns: first the number of occurrences, then the word itself
-1. Change the program to sort the words by number of occurence (ascending or descending)
+1. Change the program to sort the words by number of occurrence (ascending or descending)

 ## Shapes and intersections

 Note: the checks here don't have to be 100% mathematically correct.
-The goal is to use traits to compose fuctionality.
+The goal is to use traits to compose functionality.

 ### Core and tests